milanrohit/Laravel_Tasklist_Projects/README.md

 ## 🔐 Commit Like a Pro

-To keep commits clean and consistent, this project uses:
+To maintain clean and consistent commits, this project uses:

 - Husky for Git hooks
 - Commitlint to validate commit messages

 ### Example Valid Commits: